Juris Doctor (J.D.); University of Tennessee College of Law, 2019; Summa Cum Laude.

 Throughout his time in law school, Eli earned numerous awards for his academic work, having the highest grade in Torts I, Evidence, Federal Courts, Advocacy Clinic, Business Associations, Wills & Trusts, Administrative Law, Behavioral Economics, Constitutional Law, Investigatory Criminal Procedure, Secured Transactions, and Civil Pretrial Litigation.

 In addition to his academics, Eli was committed to pro bono work, serving on the UT Pro Bono Fundraising Board during his 1L year and spending both his 1L and 2L spring break serving the communities of Cherokee, North Carolina and Gray, Tennessee through the law school’s Alternative Spring Break Program.

-At Brock Shipe Klenk, Eli will focus his practice on a variety of transactional matters, including commercial real estate transactions, mergers, acquisitions, and securities offerings.
-He will also handle litigation matters for business clients.
+At Brock Shipe Klenk, Eli focuses his practice on a variety of transactional matters, including commercial real estate transactions, mergers, acquisitions, and securities offerings.
+He also handles litigation matters for business clients.
 Prior to joining Brock Shipe Klenk, Eli’s practice focused primarily on civil litigation involving property and construction disputes.
 However, he also gained significant experience on commercial real estate transactions.

 During his downtime, Eli can be found with his wife Avery, whom he met in law school, playing golf, or hiking in the Smoky Mountains.

 U.S. District Court for the Eastern District of Tennessee